OCD is a mental condition the same as depression and anxiety, and it is often linked to both of them.

 One Deficiency Can Lead to Many

-The fundamental aspect of nutrients and their relationships with out bodies is that they act synergistically.
+The fundamental aspect of nutrients and their relationships with our bodies are that they act synergistically.
 This means they don’t work separate from each other, thus they can be cofactors.
 Absorbing the right nutrients is a very complex circular mechanism where ingesting certain nutrients well would depend on ingesting other nutrients.
 This could easily form a vicious circle of deficiencies if the lack in one single nutrient was not dealt with promptly and efficiently.

 As an example, the lack of sodium intake will cause a Potassium deficiency, the same as the lack of copper will cause poor Zinc intake.